samienr/zola-website/content/blog/keyboard/index.md

 # Conclusion
 This project was a bit challenging but very rewarding, providing me with a custom mechanical keyboard tailored to my preferences.
 It was also my first truly original electronics project, and it taught me a lot about PCB design and soldering, all through practical hands-on experience.
 This project also helped in refining my independent problem-solving skills, as I am used to having either documentation or peers to take help from.
 I hope this inspires others to try their hand at DIY keyboard building!

+## Open Source (?)
+I've finally open sourced the keyboard design files on <a class="external" href="https://github.com/samienr/SOR-Hydrogen">this Github repository.</a> I haven't yet fixed the PCB routing mistake, though I do plan on getting to it eventually.
+It's just not a high priority at the moment.
+Feel free to do whatever you want with the designs, this project was more for the learning experience.

 # Next Steps
 I'm probably going to work on a case for the boards next.
-The goal as it stands now is to create a model for 3D printing just to protect the boards (and the surfaces I put them on), then to eventually design a case for CNC that holds the boards at the most comfortable angles for me.
+The goal as it stands now is to create a model for 3D printing just to protect the boards (and the surfaces I put them on), then to eventually design a case for either CNC milling or resin printing that holds the boards at the most comfortable angles for me.

 {{ image(url="keyboard.jpg", hover=true) }}
 <figcaption>The completed product</figcaption>